antiv/demo_localization/README.md

    flutter run
    ```

-2. The app will start with the default language (usually English) loaded from the local translations file.
+2. The app will start with the default language (usually English) and theme loaded from the local configuration files.

-3. To load languages dynamically from a URL, follow these steps:

-    - Open the `lib/main.dart` file.
-    - Locate the section where `easy_localisation` is initialized.
-    - Replace the `fallbackLocale` and `supportedLocales` values with the desired languages you want to support.
-    - Uncomment the code block for the custom language loader and provide the URL from which you want to load the language JSON files.
-    - Save the changes.

-4. Run the app again, and it will load the language translations from the specified URL.

 ## Custom Language Loader

 The demo app uses a custom language loader to fetch language JSON files from a URL at runtime.
 This allows you to dynamically load translations without rebuilding the app.

-The custom language loader implementation can be found in the `lib/language_loader.dart` file.
+The custom language loader implementation can be found in the `lib/im_loader.dart` file.
 It fetches the language JSON files asynchronously and initializes the translations using the `easy_localisation` package.
+If response status is not 200, it will load the default language from the assets folder.

+## Custom Theme Loader

+The demo app includes a custom theme loader that fetches data from a server and use `json_theme` lib to convert it in `ThemeData` object.
+It fetches the theme data asynchronously and applies it to the app's UI dynamically.

+The custom theme loader implementation can be found in the `lib/theme/theme_service.dart` file.
+It fetches the theme data from the specified URL and applies it using the `provider` package.
+In general, you can use any state management solution to apply the theme data to the app's UI.

 ## Folder Structure

-The main files and folders relevant to the language support functionality in this demo app are:
+The main files and folders relevant to the language and theme support functionality in this demo app are:

-- `lib/main.dart`: Contains the app's entry point and configuration for `easy_localisation`.
+- `lib/main.dart`: Contains the app's entry point and configuration for `easy_localisation` and `ThemeServicer`.
-- `lib/language_loader.dart`: Implements the custom language loader for fetching language JSON files from a URL.
+- `lib/lit_loader.dart`: Implements the custom language loader for fetching language JSON files from a URL.
-- `lib/translations`: Contains the local translation files for different languages.
+- `lib/theme/theme_service.dart`: Implements the custom theme loader for fetching data from a server and convert it to `ThemeData` using `json_theme` lib.

 ## Contributing